public-space/book-project/README.md

 1. Start Docker engine (Linux) or Docker desktop (macOS or Windows).
    - If you're using an Apple silicon chip (e.g. M1), you'll need to uncomment [this line](https://github.com/Project-Books/book-project/blob/0.2.0/backend/docker-compose.yml#L6).
 1. In the root of the project, run `docker-compose build` to build the database, backend and frontend services

+> __making a change here. initially said to run docker-compose build__ which is the old binary of docker compose.
+If you run this you will get an error asking to install _docker-compose-switch_. you may install this if you'd like. all that this does is allow the user to still use __docker-compose__ older syntax. but just forget the hypen!
+Which is a bit easier :)

-1. Run `docker-compose --env-file .env up` to start the containers
+1. Run `docker compose --env-file .env up` to start the containers
 1. Once the development server has started (you'll get notified in the output of `docker-compose up`), go to `localhost:3000` in your web browser to access the frontend
 1. When finished, run `docker-compose down` to stop and remove the containers